KlipperScreen/KlipperScreen/README.md

  - [ ] Wifi selection
  - [ ] Manual bed leveling assist
  - [ ] Using thumbnails from prusa on job status page
+ - [ ] Scale UI based off of resolution

 More details to come...

+### Required Hardware
+KlipperScreen should run on any HDMI touchscreen that you can connect to a raspberry pi.
+The required video driver may be slightly different depending on what model you get.
+I am developing on a 1024x600 resolution screen.
+Due to this, other resolutions may not be scaled properly at this moment.
+UI scaling is a future development item.

 ### Installation
 Follow the instructions to install klipper and moonraker.